Why are energy prices so high?

 On moving day, take a meter reading before you leave and give this to your supplier.
 This way you can be sure your final bill will only reflect what you’ve used.

 Be sure to also take a meter reading at your new home so you won’t be paying for energy used by the previous owner.

 Can I switch energy provider if I rent?

-If your landlord pays your energy bills, then charges you, choosing the supplier is up to them, although you can always ask them to change to get cheap gas and electricity.
+If your landlord pays your energy bills then charges you, choosing the energy supplier is up to them, although you can always ask them to change to get cheaper gas and electricity.

 Can I get a smart meter if I switch gas and electricity?

 It depends on what stage your gas and electricity supplier is at in their smart meter programme.
 The rollout is being managed by individual energy companies.
 You can ask your current energy supplier for a smart meter and they will let you know if it is possible to get one and when.

 Make sure any tariff you switch to is the best energy deal for you –in the past there have been some beneficial tariffs for smart meter users.